 She herself was a traditional dancer and had even held a traditional Mah Meri wedding when she tied the knot in 2014.

 She is worried that if traditions are no longer practiced, it may just disappear.

 “When people realise these customs are gone, they will be lost just like that,” Diana said.

 ANNOUNCING NEW BOOK!
-The book is yours for FREE if you subscribe or renew your Malaysiakini subscription for 1 year at RM150 from June 1 to June 30. *Terms & Conditions Apply ABOUT THE BOOK Malaysia’s 14th general election will no doubt be fought between a Barisan...
+The book is yours for FREE if you subscribe or renew your Malaysiakini subscription for 2 years at RM288 from July 1 to July 31. *Terms & Conditions Apply ABOUT THE BOOK Malaysia’s 14th general election will no doubt be fought between a...

 Public Appeal To raise fund for a hydro project that can bring light to a remote village in the interior of Sabah, Kg Pakolen, Ranau-some 5 hours drive from the state capital Kota Kinabalu.
 The hydro project is aimed at generating 7.5kw to cater for 20 houses in the...